Toogii2019/day_planner/README.md

 https://toogii2019.github.io/day_planner/

-Bug: This project used moment.js and some of the methods aren't working in IOS phones this calendar view doesn't work but the hourly operation is supported on IOS Phones.
-Working on using Date Object to add support on IOS Phones.
+Bug: The calendar view is not working on IOS but perfectly working on Android.